 Numerical calculations were conducted for 532 nm wavelength, which is of great interest in laser scattering and LII experiments.
-The corresponding primary particle size parameter is $x_p = \pi d_p/\lambda$ is relatively small at 0.177.
-The refractive index of soot was assumed to be m=1.6+0.6i, which is again a typical value for soot in the visible spectrum.
-Orientation averaging was achieved numerically in the GMM calculations by dividing each Euler angle into 15 equalintervals.
-Although the apparent number of orientations considered is 3375, the actual number of orientations to be calculated is doubled by selecting the feature of IDD = 1 [29].
-Such level of orientation averaging is considered sufficient based on previous studies [16], i.e., further division of the three Euler angles would not affect the orientation averaged results.
+The corresponding primary particle size parameter is $x_p = \pi d_p / \lambda$ , and is relatively small at 0.177.
+The refractive index of soot was assumed to be m=1.6+0.6i, which is again a typical value of soot in the visible spectrum.
+Orientation averaging was achieved numerically in the GMM calculations by dividing each Euler angle into 15 equal-intervals.
+Although the apparent number of orientations to be calculated is doubled by selecting the feature of IDD=1 [29].
+Such level of orientation averaging is considered sufficient based on previous studies [16]; i.e., further division of the three Euler angles would not affect the orientation-averaged results.

-Absorption and Total Scattering Cross Sections and Asymmetry Parameter

-The ensemble-averaged cross sections of absorption and total scattering and the asymmetry parameter were calculated using the following expressions [19]
+3.1 Absorption and Total Scattering Cross Sections and Asymmetry Parameter.
+The ensemble-averaged cross sections of absorption and total scattering and the asymmetry parameter were calculated using the following expressions [19]: